adonisjs/lucid/README.md

 > :pray: This repository is the official SQL ORM for adonis framework.

-Adonis lucid is a database query builder and ORM for adonis framework.
-It also has support for database migrations.
+Adonis lucid is a database query builder and ORM for Adonis framework.
+It also has support for database migrations, seeds and factories.

 You can learn more about AdonisJS and all of its awesomeness on http://adonisjs.com :evergreen_tree: